OCA/margin-analysis/sale_report_margin/README.rst

   themselves and on the defined inventory valuation method.
 - ``Margin (%)``: the margin over the untaxed total.

+The purchase price, margin and margin percentage are also shown as columns in the list view of the report.

 **Table of contents**

 .. contents::